vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/ansible-playbook-overview.md

----
-title: "VCF 9.x Ansible Playbook Overview"
-weight: 3
-description: >
-  VCF 9.x Ansible Playbook Overview
+# VCF 9.x Ansible Playbook Overview
----

 ## Overview
 This is an Ansible playbook that can be used to perform automated remediation for STIG compliance of the VMware Cloud Foundation STIGs.